A Passage into Turkey

 Istanbul is not only massive but also ancient,

 with a history spanning over 2,600 years.
-Its origins date back to around 657
+Istanbul is a city of names:

 The allure of exploration tugged at